SpokeUniverse/calculusneo/README.md

 <img src="https://i.ibb.co/nBD86yK/Calculus-Neo-1.png"></img>
 # Calculus Neo
-Calculus Neo is a small program which can be used for solving simple mathematical expressions.
+> This project is old and should not be used, and reviewed :D Calculus Neo is a small program which can be used for solving simple mathematical expressions.
 Calculus Neo supports following types of operations:
 <ul>
 <li>Addition, subtraction, multiplication and division numbers</li>